yemoalakija/Blog/README.md

 * [oauthlib](https://pypi.org/project/oauthlib/) - OAuthLib is a framework which implements the logic of OAuth1 or OAuth2 without assuming a specific HTTP request object or web framework.
 * [psycopg2](https://pypi.org/project/psycopg2/) - Psycopg is the most popular PostgreSQL database adapter for the Python programming language.
 * [PyJWT](https://pypi.org/project/PyJWT/) - A Python implementation of RFC 7519.
+* [python-dotenv](https://pypi.org/project/python-dotenv/) - Python-dotenv has been used in this project to store the environmental variables.
+For it simple and concise usage.
 * [pylint-django-2.5.3](https://pypi.org/project/pylint-django/) - A Pylint plugin for improving code analysis when analysing code using Django.
 * [requests-oauhlib](https://pypi.org/project/requests-oauthlib/) - P    rovides first-class OAuth library support for Requests.
 * [sqlparse](https://pypi.org/project/sqlparse/) - sqlparse is a non-validating SQL parser for Python.
 It provides support for parsing, splitting and formatting SQL statements.
 * [cryptography-3.3.23](https://pypi.org/project/cryptography/3.3/) - Cryptography is a package which provides cryptographic recipes and primitives to Python developers.
+* [whitenoise](https://whitenoise.readthedocs.io/en/latest/) - Whitenoise, radically simplified static file serving for Python web apps.
+I used this to serve the static files in this project.

 # Testing